-Asymmetries, which, according to the State, would include the obligation to gather statistics and data on the subject.
-However, as of the date of this report, the Committee had not received information regarding whether that draft law had been approved, so that it cannot yet be considered progress.
-The Committee urges that the draft law be adopted.
+- Paraguay reported that it was working on a Comprehensive Bill to Prevent, Punish, and Eradicate Violence against Women based on Gender-related Asymmetries, which, according to the State, would include the obligation to gather statistics and data on the subject.
+However, as of the date of this report, the Committee had not received information regarding whether that bill had become law or not, so that it cannot yet be considered progress.
+The Committee urges that the bill be adopted.
 The State also reported that the Ministry of Women was to carry out the First National Survey of Gender-based Domestic Violence toward the end of 2013.
 The Committee learned through the media that the survey had been launched but has not had access to the findings.
-In light of the above, the Committee regards the State's initiatives in recent years as promising, but insists on the importance of their actually materializing, so that they can be considered progress.

-- 355. Peru reported that the Law on Organization and Functions of the Ministry of Women and Vulnerable Populations (MIMP) -- Legislative Decree N° 1098 -- establishes the Ministry of Women's function of organizing and supervising the records for which it is responsible and generating information regarding matters in its remit (Article 4).
+In light of the above, the Committee regards the State's initiatives in recent years as promising, but insists on the importance of their actually materializing, so that they can be considered progress. - Peru reported that the Law on Organization and Functions of the Ministry of Women and Vulnerable populations (MIMP) -- Legislative Decree N° 1098 -- establishes the Ministry of Women's function of organizing and supervising the records for which it is responsible and generating information regarding matters in its remit (Article 4).
 The enabling regulations to the Law state that the MIMP must establish information systems within its sphere of competence (Article 7).
 The MIMP keeps the following records: Domestic and sexual violence cases; Actions to encourage prevention of domestic and sexual violence; and Feminicides and attempted feminicides.
 The Committee applauds the fact that these formal provisions are accompanied by a specific budget for their implementation.
-Indeed, Peru was one of the few countries that provided specific information on a budget appropriation to cover the cost of record keeping and statistics. - 356.
-Suriname did not report any legal provisions obliging the State to compile statistics or keep records.
+Indeed, Peru was one of the few countries that provided specific information on a budget appropriation top cover the cost of record keeping and statistics. - 357 Suriname did not report any legal provisions obliging the State to compile statistics or keep records.
 Nevertheless, it did say it has a General Office of Statistics, which "produces gender-sensitive statistics every two years."
-The CEVI welcomes this information even though it did not receive further details or samples of those statistics or information on how to access them. - 357.
-Venezuela did not report any legal provisions obliging the State to conduct periodic surveys or keep records of cases of violence against women.
+The CEVI welcomes this information even though it did not receive further details or samples of those statistics or information on how to access them. - 358 Venezuela did not report any legal provisions obliging the State to conduct periodic surveys or keep records of cases of violence against women.
 Nevertheless, it did point out that, through the National Institute of Women (INAMUJER), the Office of Strategies and Follow-up on Public Policies of the Ministry of the People's Power for Women and Gender Equality is responsible for conducting research and periodic studies aimed at monitoring and evaluating State policies.